-In March 2018, as part of our annual summit, 18 mayors participated in a series of “civic imagination” workshops to teach them concepts and methods in strategic foresight.
-In conjunction with the IFTF’s Governance Futures Lab, and CMU’s Situation Lab the mayors worked through a series of hands-on exercises to uncover their hopes, fears, dreams, and the legacy they wished to leave for their cities.
+In March 2018, as part of the Austin Civic 1/0 Mayors Summit held during the South by Southwest conference in Austin, Texas, 18 mayors from U.S. cities participated in a series of '' civic imagination'' workshops to teach them concepts and methods in strategic foresight.
+Led by IFTF's Governance Futures Lab, Civic 1/0, and CMU's Situation Lab, the mayors worked through a series of hands-on exercises to uncover their hopes, fears, dreams, and legacies they wished to leave for their cities.

-Inspired by these stimulating conversations with mayors, teams of designers, architects, and futurists collaborated with artists from around the country to create original posters that might appear in each city in the year 2030.
-The posters presented here — a birthday invitation, a festival announcement, a roadside attraction, a wayfinding kiosk, a virtual experience, and a political advertisement — are the first six artifacts to appear in the present.
+Inspired by the insights generated in conversation with the mayors, futurists and artists collaborated to create original posters that might appear in each city in the year 2030.
+The posters presented here - a birthday invitation, a festival announcement, a roadside attraction, a wayflnding kiosk, a map out of homelessness, and a political advertisement, among others - are the first of these artifacts to appear in the present.